Introduction

 From a U.S. consumer credit perspective:

-- It is one of the most influential components of commonly used credit scores
+- Credit utilization measures how much revolving credit consumers use relative to their limits.
+It is one of the most influential components of commonly used credit scores.

 - Utilization is dynamic and can change monthly